The History of Jackson Browne’s ‘World in Motion’

 “He wasn’t as overtly political in conversation,” insisted one person present during the sessions during a conversation with Ultimate Classic Rock.
 “It was still second to ‘How do we make this sound good and be good?’
 We even had a joke — I think we used to call the political songs ‘the little speeches.’
 But he wasn’t constantly pounding the console about politics.
 All the hand-wringing was about the record-making.”

 Hand-wringing in pursuit of artistic excellence is a noble endeavor.
-It gets tricky, however, when the artist isn’t operating in an environment that allows for an open exchange of ideas, and at this point, Browne had acquired enough clout to be able to punch his own card with his longtime label, Elektra Records.
+But it gets tricky when the artist isn’t operating in an environment that allows for an open exchange of ideas, and at this point, Browne had acquired enough clout to be able to punch his own card with his longtime label, Elektra Records.
 With his own studio, a contract that afforded him large advances, and a legacy that loomed over all of his subsequent efforts, he was free to refine his recordings endlessly without much in the way of meaningful feedback.
 As our source explained, “He was completely self-contained.”

 But ultimately, that containment may not have been as problematic as the weight of expectations — whether fans’ or his own.
 “He thought he had to interpret himself as a rock star,” continued the World in Motion session insider, explaining Browne’s decision to beef up the simplicity of his earlier records with more production.
 “An arena-level rock star doesn’t just strum a guitar and sing quietly to himself and let the whole world listen in, you know?
 That isn’t what they do.
 They write large on a giant canvas and they broadcast their intentions loudly.”